bjoernuhlig/markdown-cv/index.md

 `2021-Today`
 __Fullstack Web Developer & Accessibility-Expert at Sozialhelden e.V.__
+`2019-2021`
+__IT Student at Sozialhelden e.V.__
-Sozialhelden e.V. is a Berlin based NGO that works on digital solutions for social inclusion ([Wheelmap.org](https.//wheelmap.org), [A11yJSON](https://github.com/sozialhelden/a11yjson) and [accessibility.cloud](https://accessibility.cloud)/[Wheelmap.pro](https:.//wheelmap.pro)).
-Sozialhelden e.V. is also a [BIK BITV](https://bitvtest.de/start.html) testing agency offering certified BIK BITV tests as well as accessibility consulting for Websites.
+Sozialhelden e.V. is a Berlin based NGO that works on digital solutions for social inclusion ([Wheelmap.org](https.//wheelmap.org), [A11yJSON](https://github.com/sozialhelden/a11yjson) and [Accessibility.cloud](https://accessibility.cloud)/[Wheelmap.pro](https:.//wheelmap.pro)), is a [BIK BITV](https://bitvtest.de/start.html) certifying testing agency and offers accessibility consulting for Websites.
 - Refactoring the Wheelmap.org Frontend to Next.js and React 18+
 - Implementing a k8s process to synchronize an OpenStreetMap Planet with Wheelmap (live at [beta.wheelmap.org](https://beta.wheelmap.org))
 - Conducting digital accessibility trainings for teams of developers and designers for customers from the public and the private sector
 - Testing Websites for EN 301549, BITV and WCAG compliance
 - Consulting Wheelmap.pro customers on accessiblity surveys (XLSForms)

-`2020-2021`
-__IT Student at Sozialhelden e.V.__
 - Creating an Elasticsearch search-component for Wheelmap.org to search data from [accessibility.cloud](https://accessibility.cloud)
-- Maintaining and updating the A11yJSON data format
+- Maintaining and updating the data format A11yJSON
 - Research open accessibility data APIs, implement data import streams in the technical backend to import new data sources

 `2017-2019`
 __IT Student at Lufthansa Systems, NetLine Crew__
 Lufthansa Systems is a leading provider of IT services in the airline industry.
 NetLine Crew is a crew management system for airlines.
-As an IT student i worked for both, the Lead Developer and the Lead Product Owner of NetLine Crew.
-- Capacity planing, build enhancements
-- Restructuring of the development process to use agile methods (Scrum)
+- Creating a decentralized MS ACCESS database for Capacity planing across multiple teams and locations
 - Documentation, reporting (EU-GPDR)
 - Event management (Lufthansa Systems Airline Forum 2018)